dcao/website/blog/2026-06-06--digital-ideas/index.md

-information from PDFs (or even a world where people can make their own tools for extracting information from `insert your favorite semi-structured data format here`) feels like a particularly compelling vision of a speculative (decolonial/liberatory) future.
-Moreover, "getting info out of PDFs at scale" is the kind of task that many not-so-great people---insurance companies, militaries, and the like---would *love* to have. ^[Here's a link to a [Palantir documentation site](https://build.palantir.com/platform/feb5b61a-6527-4d22-8e0c-11e8843d9c6e) offering a similar thing.
+information from PDFs (or even a world where people can make their own tools for extracting information from `insert your favorite semi-structured data format here`) feels like a particularly compelling vision of a speculative (decolonial/liberatory/feminist/your favorite word here) future.
+Moreover, "getting info out of PDFs at scale" is the kind of task that many not-so-great people---insurance companies, militaries, and the like---would *love* to automate.  ^[Here's a link to a [Palantir documentation site](https://build.palantir.com/platform/feb5b61a-6527-4d22-8e0c-11e8843d9c6e) offering a similar PDF extraction tool.
 In general, it's very easy for this kind of task to fall into "well why don't you just use an AI agent (tm)" territory, and at some point I committed to myself that if a task was AI-able, it was no longer interesting research for me.]
 This kind of work was uninteresting to me from a computational perspective and uncompelling to me from a political perspective.
 Trying to make a tool that did real-world political work limited my own imagination of the kinds of interventions we can build and imagine.

 Separately, I've found that my experience of computer science as a field has been hostile to conceptual play.
 In "technical" fields like programming language